sachithsamaraweera/sachithsamaraweera/README.md

-- 👋 Hi, I’m @sachithsamaraweera
+- 👋 Hi, I’m @sachithsamaraweera.
-- 👀 I’m interested in networking and web development
+- 👀 I’m interested in networking and web development.
-- 🌱 I’m currently learning php
+- 🌱 I’m currently learning php and React.
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me sachithsamaraweera@gmail.com
+- 📫 How to reach me sachithsamaraweera@gmail.com.